-Wednesday: 2:30 pm - 3:50 pm (except 11/26)

-Additional Hours by appointment.
+Office: Steinberg-Dietrich Hall 1332 Telephone Number: 215 898-7781 Office Hours: Monday: 3:30 pm - 4:50 pm Additional Hours by appointment.
+Just email me.
 The TAs and their office hours for this course will be announced in the next week.

-EMAIL: holthausen@wharton.upenn.edu

-I will answer email that can be answered with a simple reply (for example, "yes" or "no" or a few sentences).
+EMAIL: holthausen@wharton.upenn.edu_or holthaus@upenn.edu I will answer email that can be answered with a simple reply (for example, "yes" or "no" or a few sentences).
 I will not answer emails that require long explanations.
 In those cases, I will ask you to call me or see me in my office.